-When an adult with DD makes a decision pursuant to an SDMA that meets all the requirements of the above Principles, then
+If an SDMA made by an adult with DD (the Decision-Maker) meets all the statutory requirements described in the above Principles, then

-- A person (third party) should be obligated to accept the legal capacity of the person with DD (the Decision-Maker) and give full legal effect to their decision made pursuant to that SDMA unless the person (third party) has reasonable cause to believe that the decision is the product of exploitation or abuse.
+- A person (third party) should be obligated to accept the legal capacity of the person with DD (the Decision-Maker) and give full legal effect to their decisions made pursuant to that SDMA, unless the third party has reasonable cause to believe that the decision is the product of exploitation or abuse.

-- A person (third party), who in good faith relies on a decision made pursuant to that SDMA, should not be subject to civil or criminal liability, or discipline for unprofessional conduct.
+- A person (third party) who, in good faith, relies on a decision made pursuant to that SDMA should not be subject to civil or criminal liability, or to discipline for unprofessional conduct.

 - A person (third party) who receives a copy of an SDMA and reasonably believes that the adult with DD (the Decision-Maker) is being abused or exploited should be protected if they report the alleged abuse or exploitation to the appropriate protective agency.